Your browser is out-of-date!

 • The fund may engage in derivatives transactions.
 The increased opportunities gained come with an increased risk of losses.

-Against this backdrop, the Fund (B-share, EUR) returned 3.1%, outperforming its benchmark by 33bps.
-YTD as of end-February, the Fund is up 7.2%, an outperformance of 141bps.
+Against this backdrop, the Fund (B-share, EUR) decreased 7.1%, outperforming its benchmark by 12 bp.
+At the end of March, the fund is -0.48% ytd, an outperformance of 144 bp.

 Loading...